 I have been a resident of Palm Desert since 1973.
 A few years ago, short-term rentals (STRs) appeared in my neighborhood.
 Before long, my home was surrounded by 3 STRs.

-I started a petition opposing STRs in residential neighborhoods (R1 and R2).
-I walked Palm Desert’s neighborhoods, interacting with residents, homeowners, and long-term renters.
-I have collected over 2,000 signatures opposing STRs.
+I started a petition opposing STRs in residential neighborhoods, walking Palm Desert’s neighborhoods, interacting with residents, homeowners, and long-term renters.
+To date, I have collected over 2,000 signatures opposing STRs.

 At the start of my petition, Palm Desert had 1,300 STRs operating in residential neighborhoods.
 I feared our community would disappear.
 The short-term renter demographic does not support our local businesses; does not fill the churches and synagogues; does not attend our schools or participate in our local government; does not care about the future of Palm Desert.